rangle/feature-toggle-ng2-redux/README.md

 [![Circle CI](https://circleci.com/gh/rangle/angular2-redux-example.svg?style=svg)](https://circleci.com/gh/rangle/angular2-redux-starter)

-# Angular 2/TypeScript/Redux/Webpack Example APp
+# Angular 2/TypeScript/Redux/Webpack Example App

 This is an example app built with Angular 2, Redux, and webpack.
 We use it internally as a teaching tool and platform for trying out architectural ideas.